Five frogs are sitting on a log and four decide to jump off. How many are left?

 PART III: Take Action

 When you’ve created your growth plan, it’s time to act.
-But what are the best tools you can use to execute on that plan and succeed?
-You’ve likely picked up your favorite strategies and habits along your life path.
+But what are the best tools you can use to execute that plan and succeed?
+You’ve likely picked up your favourite strategies and habits along your life path.
 But personal growth means knowing there’s always more to learn, and who better to learn from than experts in their fields?
 Here are several areas where you can start growing now, supported by personal development pros.